ORNL-Fusion/Pellets/README.md

 > [!NOTE]
-> Active development of the PELLET code to include drift terms has moved to the branch `feature/include-gradb-drifts`
+> The `rlb-dev` branch will no longer be updated.
+Active development of the PELLET code to include drift terms (the purpose of the original branch) has moved to the branch `feature/include-gradb-drifts`

 ## STRUCTURE